Computational Precision Oncology via Patient-Specific Tumor Biomarkers

 Aberrant alternative splicing is omnipresent in cancer .
 The study of its genetic causes has been facilitated by new advancements in DNA and RNA sequencing and the possibility to associate genome-wide non-coding mutations with differential isoform expression .
-But Which of the non-coding mutations and differentially used spliced variants impact cancer development and progression?
-To find answers to these urgent questions, we are developing computational methods and databases within the PCAWG project ICGC for estimating the degree of network rewiring of non-coding cancer mutations and aberrant alternative splice isoforms.
+But which of the non-coding mutations and differentially used spliced variants impact cancer development and progression?
+To find answers to these urgent questions, I am developing computational methods and databases within the PCAWG project ICGC for estimating the degree of network rewiring of non-coding cancer mutations and aberrant alternative splice isoforms.

 Born in the German city Wetzlar, I did my undergraduate study in bioinformatics at the University of Applied Sciences Giessen.
 After receiving my diploma degree, I took the opportunity to do my Ph.D. at the University of Cambridge and the European Bioinformatics Insitute under the supervision of Prof Dame Janet M Thornton.
 With the successful defense of my Ph.D. thesis, I moved to the Institute of Molecular Systems Biology to do a PostDoc with Prof. Ruedi Aebersold at the ETH Zurich and later to the lab of Prof. Paola Picotti for a short research scientist position.
 Lastly, I was a senior PostDoc with Prof. Christian von Mering at the Institute of Molecular Life Sciences at the University of Zurich.